Please, for the love of God, no more sea shanties

 The presenters had a good old laugh with him – it was that bit at the end of the news where after two hours of thanklessly questioning politicians, announcing number of UK deaths and then non-ironically doing a segment on why anxiety is on the rise, they get someone on whose cat sings opera or something.

 And, well, fair enough.
-But this was just after the aforementioned Morgan and his long-suffering but ultimately compliant co-presenter Susannah Reid chatted to those four lads who went viral because they Instagrammed a picture of themselves wearing thigh-hugging trousers on a night out.
-The much-mocked snap of their attire, which had already been memed into the next century, was eventually been turned into a sea shanty meme itself.
+But this was not longer after the GMB hosts, the aforementioned Morgan and his long-suffering but ultimately compliant co-presenter Susannah Reid, chatted to those four lads who went viral because they Instagrammed a picture of themselves wearing thigh-hugging trousers on a night out.
+The much-mocked snap of their attire, which had already been memed into the next century, was eventually turned into a sea shanty meme itself.

 Are you keeping up with the crossovers here?
 When a meme makes it onto breakfast television, it’s the kiss of death.
 It’s no longer underground.
 Soon it’ll have its own mediocre pre-watershed chat show and its own brand of tea towels.

-It all started with Scotsman Nathan Evans posting the now famous video on TikTok of himself and pals singing ‘The Wellerman’, which is, let’s face it, a banger of a ‘shanty (chalk that up as something else I didn’t think I’d write in 2021, alongside “the man dressed as a sort of moose at a drag night has stormed the capitol building”).
+It all started with Scotsman Nathan Evans posting the now famous video on TikTok of himself and pals singing ‘The Wellerman’, which is, let’s face it, a banger of a ‘shanty (chalk that up as something else I didn’t think I’d write in 2021, alongside “the man dressed as a sort of moose at a drag night has stormed the Capitol Building”).
 From there it just went bananas.
 I enjoyed Evan’s ‘The Wellerman’: it sticks in your head and you find yourself singing it for days on end afterwards.
 It stirs something in you.
 I guess that’s what they’re meant to do.
 But now sea shanties have gone wild.

 A man has done ‘All Star’ by Smash Mouth as a sea shanty, despite the band previously playing Covid-infested gigs and expressing questionable assessment of the dangers of the virus (or as frontman Steve Harwell put it at said concert: “Fuck that COVID shit!”).
 There are remixes of it (imagine hearing this when clubs finally come back) and other clips where people have edited themselves into his video.
 And I still can’t get the tune out of my head.
 What was enjoyable is now a permanent ear-worm.
 I am part sea shanty.